AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-20-emergency-powers-to-eliminate-budget-deficits/subchapter-i-elimination-of-deficits-in-excess-of-maximum-deficit-amount/sec-901a.md

 (A) On the date specified in paragraph (2) during each applicable year, OMB shall prepare and the President shall order a sequestration, effective upon issuance, of nonexempt direct spending to achieve the direct spending reduction calculated pursuant to paragraphs (3) and (4).
 When implementing the sequestration of direct spending pursuant to this paragraph, OMB shall follow the procedures specified in section 935 of this title, the exemptions specified in section 905 of this title, and the special rules specified in section 906 of this title, except that the percentage reduction for the Medicare programs specified in section 906(d) of this title shall not be more than 2 percent for a fiscal year.

-(B) On the dates OMB issues its sequestration preview reports for each of fiscal years 2022 through 2031, pursuant to section 904(c) of this title, the President shall order a sequestration, effective upon issuance such that—
+(B) On the date on which the President submits the budget under section 1105 of title 31 for each of fiscal years 2022 through 2031, the President shall order a sequestration, effective upon issuance such that—

 (i) the percentage reduction for nonexempt direct spending for the defense function is the same percent as the percentage reduction for nonexempt direct spending for the defense function for fiscal year 2021 calculated under paragraph (3)(B); and